|Nutrition Facts (per serving)|

 Meanwhile, sauté the onion in 2 tablespoons of the butter (or 3 tablespoons olive oil) over medium-low heat.
 When the onion is lightly browned, transfer it to a plate using a slotted spoon and stir the rice into the butter (or oil) in the pot.

 Return the onions to the pot, stir in the wine, and continue stirring until the alcohol smell has evaporated, 1 to 2 minutes.
 Then stir in the first ladle of liquid (if you're using plain water, also add about 3/4 teaspoon of salt), and while it's absorbing, chop the mushrooms and strain the liquid they soaked in through a fine-mesh strainer, as it can contain sand.

 Add the chopped mushrooms and their strained soaking liquid to the rice, then continue adding water or broth a ladle at a time, stirring occasionally.
 As soon as the rice is al dente, turn off the heat, stir in the remaining 1/4 cup of butter, 1/2 cup of the grated cheese, the cream (if you're using it), a little bit of ground pepper, the parsley, and fine salt, to taste.
 Cover and let sit for 2 minutes.

 Serve hot, with the remaining grated cheese for sprinkling on top.

-This would pair well with a light red, for example, a Sangiovese di Romagna or a Valcalepio Rosso.
+This would pair well with a light red wine, for example, a Sangiovese di Romagna or a Valcalepio Rosso.